ruricolist/cl-yesql/README.md

     -- name: user-age @setter
     UPDATE user SET age = ? where name = ?

+When you use `:all-functions`, setters sharing the same name as a function (like `user-age` above) are imported along with their namesakes.

-Setters are imported using a slightly different syntax:
+Setters can be explicitly imported using a slightly different syntax:

     (yesql:import user-queries
       :from "sql/users.sql"
       :as :cl-yesql/sqlite
       :binding (#'user-age #’(setf user-age))

-The `:all-as-functions` syntax does not cover setters; if you want to import setters alongside functions, you need to use the `:import-set` syntax:

     (yesql:import user-queries
       :from "sql/users.sql"
+      :binding :all-setters)

+Using `:all-setters` imports all the setters, and only the setters.
+This can be useful if you define setters without equivalent readers.
+It can still be combined with `:all-functions`:

+    (yesql:import user-queries
+      :from "sql/users.sql"
-      :binding
+      :binding (:all-functions :all-setters))
-      (:import-set :all-as-functions
-                   (:only :all-as-setters #'(setf user-age))))

 A setter must have at least one positional argument.
 When using setters, be careful to make sure that the positional arguments are in